-- 65. Humanitarian assistance for the Sahrawi refugees can be phased out only if a durable political solution to the territorial conflict that triggered their exile 43 years ago is found.
-For the Sahrawi refugees in camps near Tindouf, resettlement in the camps or self-reliance are not options.
-Once a political solution materializes, WFP will adjust its strategy and resources in coordination with other United Nations agencies. - 66.
-In order to foster a successful transition to an improved diet for the refugees, under the ICSP, WFP will enhance food security and nutrition through food fortification; ensure a coherent approach to nutrition across activities; strengthen local capacities in vulnerability assessment, data collection and evidence creation; and develop interventions for social and behaviour change that contribute to the advancement of nutrition outcomes, gender equality and the empowerment of women. - 67.
-Throughout the ICSP, in addition to providing humanitarian assistance to Sahrawi refugees, the WFP country office in Algeria will continue to engage with the Government and partners on SDG 2.
+- 63. Humanitarian assistance in the camps can be phased out only when a durable solution is found to the situation.
+Once a solution materializes, WFP will adjust its strategy and resources in coordination with other United Nations agencies. - 64.
+In order to foster a successful transition to improve diets in the camp, under the ICSP, WFP will enhance food security and nutrition through food fortification; ensure a coherent approach to nutrition across activities; strengthen local capacities in vulnerability assessment, data collection and evidence creation; and develop interventions for social and behaviour change that contribute to the advancement of nutrition outcomes, gender equality and the empowerment of women. - 65.
+WFP will also intensify its efforts to ensure the sustainability of its complementary activities.
+The hydroponic units for green fodder production that households received during the pilot and scale-up phases are now owned and operated directly by the recipient households.
+The fish farm is expected to be managed locally and to become fully self-sustainable within the next two years, after completion of the initial farming phase and pending the receipt of dedicated funding.
+The increased availability of fish for local people and for international organizations that may procure the farm's production for their food assistance programmes is expected to contribute to the farm's sustainability.
+In addition, private initiatives are likely to lead to the establishment of smaller fish farms, with the original farm serving as a training centre that facilitates the expansion of fish farming. - 66.
+Throughout the ICSP, in addition to providing humanitarian food assistance in the camps, the WFP country office in Algeria will continue to engage with the Government and partners on SDG 2.